We’re here to offer support, companionship and advice for older members of the LGBTQ community (50+).

 While loneliness and isolation can affect anyone’s mental health, the impact can be more severe for older people.

-Our trained volunteers make regular one-on-one visits to people in aged care homes or in the community where they chat over a cuppa, listen to music, watch a movie or participate in a hobby, game or other activity.
+Our trained volunteer visitors provide peer connections, friendship and support to older LGBTQ+ folk.
+Some activities could include home visits, chat over a cuppa, listen to music, watch a movie or participate in a hobby, game or other activity.

 The LOVE Project